The PMHA Board of Directors

-Executive Director, Selena Ortega-Chiolero relocated to Palmer in 2010, with her husband Richard and their "children", a Great Dane mix named Smokey and a Chihuahua Terrier named Harlequin.
+Executive Director, Selena Ortega-Chiolero relocated to Palmer in 2010, where she lives with her husband, Richard, and their two "children," a Bernese Mountain Dog/Newfoundland mix named Amos, and a French Bulldog named Crash.
 She has been a part of the Palmer Museum family since 2012.
 Selena holds Bachelors degrees in Art History, with an emphasis on Japanese Art, and in Asian Studies, with an emphasis on Japanese culture, from California State University, Sacramento.
 After graduation, she spent several years interning with the non-profit art gallery, 40 Acres Art Gallery, and the Crocker Art Museum in Sacramento.
-It is her hope to utilize her education and experience to help transition the Palmer Museum into its next phase filled with new exhibits, exciting programming and more community involvement.
+It is her hope to continue learning and using her knowledge to expose her community to the arts of yesterday, today and tomorrow.